pravinkumarkandhare87/Training_testing_datasets_and_code/README.md

   Similarly, the seven (x,y) location on each trajectory is stored in a row of csv file for each testing set in above format.
   Total numbers of 100,000 trajectories are present in each testing set LTD, CTD, PTD and MTD.

-  The MATLAB code files to generate these set are present in "Code_to_generate_training _and_testing_datasets" folder
+  The MATLAB code files to generate these sets are present in "Code_to_generate_training _and_testing_datasets" folder